asdf-format/asdf/docs/asdf/developer_overview.rst

 This function defines a walker function that is to be used with ``treeutil.walk_and_modify()``.
-Most of what the walker function does is handle tag issues (e.g., can the tag be appropriately mapped to the tag creation code) and then return the appropriate ASDF type by calling ``tag_type.from_tree_tagged()``.
+Most of what the walker function does is handle tag issues (e.g., can the tag be appropriately mapped to the tag creation code) and then returns the appropriate ASDF type by calling ``tag_type.from_tree_tagged()``.

 A note on tree traversal.
-One can traverse a tree in three ways: inorder, preorder, and postorder.
+One can traverse a tree in three ways: inorder, preorder, and postorder (``asdf.info()`` uses a breadth-first traversal, yet another exciting option, which we won't describe here).
 These respectively mean whether nodes are visited in the horizontal ordering of the nodes displayed on a graphs (inorder), descending the tree from the root, doing the left node first, before the right node (preorder), or from the bottom up, doing